EmmettDemirhan/MSBA_e-Portfolio/ECON8015_Topics_in_Applied_Econometrics/README.md

 ### [Assignment 2: Prescription Drug Use Analysis](./Assignment_2)
 #### Overview
-Constructing and estimating a model to explain prescription medicine usage, based on survey data.
+The focus was on modeling and analyzing factors influencing prescription drug use, using survey data and econometric methods taught in the unit.
 #### Files
 - [premed.csv](./Assignment_2/premed.csv)
 - [ECON8015_Assignment_2.html](./Assignment_2/ECON8015_Assignment_2.html)